metatooling/checkon/docs/usage.rst

                                                                                                                                                                                                           src/lib2/app.py:7: TypeError

-You can also retrieve a list of libraries depending on your library from the web:
+Suppose I'm contributing to a popular library like `attrs <http://attrs.org>`__.
+I can retrieve a list of libraries depending on it from the web:

 .. code-block:: bash